ischenco/ischenco/README.md

 - 👋 Hi, I’m @ischenco
-- 👀 I’m interested in Ruby and ROR
+- 👀 I’m interested in DEV
-- 🌱 I’m currently learning ROR
+- 🌱 I’m currently learning... )
 - 📫 How to reach me ... just message in GITHUB

 <!---